• Reviews

 For most people who use these tools to do better work, it’s probably the best $60 they spend.

-What models does Perplexity use?
 Free users get Perplexity’s default Sonar model.
-Pro users can switch between GPT-5.2, Claude Sonnet, Gemini 3 Pro, and Perplexity’s own R1 reasoning model depending on the task.
+Pro users can switch between GPT-5.2, Claude Sonnet, Gemini 3 Pro, and Perplexity’s own R1 reasoning model.
+The Max plan at $200/month adds access to the full 19-model suite including Claude Opus 4.6, plus Perplexity Computer autonomous agent capabilities.

 Perplexity AI Review 2026